williamouyang/okta.github.io/docs/resources/apps.md

 The current workaround is to manually configure the desired application via the Administration UI in a preview (sandbox) organization and view the application via [Get Application](#get-application)

-*Note: As previously stated, this endpoint currently doesn't support creating or managing apps with user management features*
+> As previously stated, this endpoint currently doesn't support creating or managing apps with user management features

 #### Features